-- Construction paper circles with the names of books kids have read (they write the titles and put them up themselves, you just have the circles available)
+- Construction paper circles with the names of books kids have read (they write the titles and put them up themselves; you just need to have the circles available).

 - One year I decorated with five colorful clocks set (and labeled) to different times around the world.
 The words that went with them were, “There’s Always Time for a Good Book.”

 Keep It Organized

 If you have a lot of books (and hopefully you do), then keeping things organized is likely to be a challenge.
 Here are some thoughts:

 - Labeled bins work really well, even for older kids.